green3g/arcgis-pro-addins/README.md

 A collection of ArcGIS Pro buttons bundled into an addin.

-**Note: when running pro, you will see an update notification every time.
-This is harmless and will be resolved in a future release.**

 ## Streetview

 Open Google streetview on a map click point